 Certain roof forms and materials are strongly associated with particular architectural styles; for instance, built-up faux thatch roofs are often found on English Tudor Revival cottages.
+Individually pieced clay tile roofs are most common in South Carthay, though other roof types do exist and warrant study and understanding.
 Consult the architectural styles guide of these guidelines for more specific information about the roof of your house.

-- 1. Preserve the historic roof form.
+- 1. Historic roof forms on both the house and the garage should be preserved.
 For instance, a complex roof plan with many gables should not be simplified. - 2.
-Preserve the historic eave depth and configuration. - 3.
-Roof and eave details, such as rafter tails, vents, corbels, built in gutters and other architectural features should be preserved.
-If these elements have deteriorated, they should be repaired in place if possible.
-If these elements cannot be repaired in place, match the originals in design, materials, and details. - 4.
-When original details have been lost and must be replaced, designs should be based on historic photographic evidence.
+Historic eave depth and configuration should be preserved. - 3.
+Roof and eave details, such as rafter tails, vents, corbels, built-in gutters and other architectural features should be preserved.
+If these elements are deteriorated, they should be repaired if possible.
+If these elements cannot be repaired, the design, materials, and details should match the original to the extent possible. - 4.
+When original details have been lost and are proposed to be replaced, designs should be based on historic photographic evidence.
 If no such evidence exists, the design of replacement details should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar elements on houses of the same architectural style in the neighborhood. - 5.
-Historic specialty roofing materials, such as tile, slate, gravel or built-up shingles, should be preserved in place or replaced in kind.
-Wood roof shingles are no longer permissible in Los Angeles, and where possible, special care should be taken to make minimal repairs to wood shingle roofs rather than replace the roof outright.
-Original tile roofs in need of repair should be carefully removed and the original tiles reinstalled.
-If original tiles are broken and cannot be reused, closely matched tiles should be used on the portion of the roof which is least visible from the street. - 6.
-Replacement roof materials, where in-kind replacement is not possible, should convey a scale, texture, and color similar to those used originally.
+When re-roofing a clay tile roof, original tiles should be retained onsite and reused to the greatest extent possible.
+Original material should be placed in the most street visible facades and any new replacement materials that are required due to breakage should be placed to the rear of the structure.
+It is important to maintain existing tile arrangements, detail, installation, tile thickness, etc. - 6.
+Replacement roof materials should be substantially similar in appearance to those used originally.
+Clay tiles should only be replaced by natural clay tiles of similar shape and coloration.